IndiaFilings / Learn / Association Of Persons Aop

 Step 2

-The prescribed deductions under Section 80A of the Chapter VIA are made from the total gross income.
-The balance amount is the taxable income.
+The prescribed deductions under Section 80A of Chapter VIA are taken from the total gross income.
+The balance is the taxable income.

 • Interest paid by the AOP to a member is not permitted as a deduction from the income of the AOP under Section 40 (BA) of the Act.

-• Any salary, bonus, commission or remuneration paid by the AOP or the BOI to a member is not permitted as a deduction from the income of the AOP.
+• Any salary, bonus, commission, or remuneration paid by the AOP or the BOI to a member is not permitted as a deduction from the AOP's income.

 Tax calculation of AOP